letmeshowyouthis/HtmlToPdfConverter/README.md

 - Puppeteer Sharp

 ## How to start
-1) Have Docker desktop running.
+1) Have Docker Desktop running.
 2) (Optionally) specify MinIO server credentials in appsettings.json "MinIO" section.
 By default it's set to "play.min.io".

 ## Architecture